-With Black Friday advertisements being anticipated to start coming out soon, I thought I should give some advice regarding the shoppers holiday that could save you time, money, and stress.
+With Black Friday advertisements coming out now, I thought I should give some advice regarding the shoppers holiday that could save you time, money, and stress.
 At the end of the article I will also post retailers links where you can find their Black Friday advertisements as soon as they are released.
 I will also post links to the applications that save me the most money.
 I downloaded them to my chrome search bar, and most will display the percentage of savings on the screen for you as soon as you arrive on a retailers site, so you can choose the savings that is right for you.
 So you will have easy access to those money saving links at the end of this post.

 I love Black Friday.
 This is usually the time when I finish my Christmas shopping.
 I do try to take advantage of special deals year round, so that Christmas expenses don’t hit too hard all at once.
 I view the advertisements, review whom I have left to buy for, and compile a list.
 If I know I will be spending more than $50 at any retailer, I will link through my swagbucks account to purchase a gift card for that vendor.
 Amazon and eBay cards are usually available as well, if you are not sure of where to find a particular item.
 Once I select my gift cards, I choose the email option, because most (if not all) of my black Friday shopping will be done online, and I get the card much faster.
 This also gives me around $5.00 worth of swagbucks in my swagbucks account depending on the retailer.
 When compiling my list I try to include which vendors are carrying the special, what the pricing is, and whom the gift is for.
 This way if the item is sold out at one store, I know where to check next.
 Last year there was only one item I could not get on Black Friday, whereas the year before I think half of my items were already sold out.
 So this method helped a ton.